Turton F.C.: History

 Turton achieved promotion as runners up to the West Lancashire Premier Division in 2015.
 The promotion however was denied by the league due to inadequate facilities; despite over £50,000 being spent on ground improvements in the close season.
 The case went to appeal but the Lancashire FA withheld the league's decision to controversially block promotion.
 This was a massive blow for the club and caused public outcry within Bolton, with the club gaining support from several former professionals including Sam Allardyce, Dave Flitcroft and Mike Pollitt.

-Following the disappointment of that season the team regained promotion as champions of the league in the 2015-16 season as champions, with the league confirming the works carried out by now, were good enough to allow promotion.
+Following the disappointment of that season the team regained promotion as champions of the league in the 2015–16 season as champions, with the league confirming the works carried out by now, were good enough to allow promotion.

-The club is currently managed by Craig Jones after Neil Hart stepped down towards the end of 2017-18 season.